gem-coop/governance/Gem.coop-Governance.md

 1. The financial administration of Gem.coop, organisation of the AGM, enforcement of the code of conduct and removal of members are performed by the PLC.
 The PLC will represent Gem.coop in all dealings with Open Collective.

-1. The PLC consists of five members, one of whom is the Project Leader.
+1. The PLC consists of three members, one of whom is the Project Leader.
 The other committee members are elected by Gem.coop members in a [Meek Single Transferable Vote](https://en.wikipedia.org/wiki/Counting_single_transferable_votes#Meek's_method) election using the Droop quota.
 Each PLC member will serve a term of two years or until the member's successor is elected.
 Any sudden vacancy in the PLC will be filled by the usual procedure for electing PLC members at the next general meeting, typically the next AGM.

 1. When a PLC seat is up for election or is vacant, any member may become a candidate for the PLC by providing a brief statement in the `#gem-coop-members` channel in Bundler Slack expressing relevant experience and intentions if elected no later than three weeks before the AGM.
 The PLC will maintain the candidate list until ballots are sent out one week before the AGM, during which time members should cast their votes.
 Candidates should deliver remarks in writing or verbally before or during the AGM but votes already cast are not changeable.
 The current PLC should vote on and publish a statement recommending their preferred candidates within the three-week period between the candidate deadline and the AGM.